Library and Internet Research

 (3 credits, offered online Fall, Winter, Spring)

-** Nota Bene: Please be aware, this is an abbreviated course description-- for the full syllabus, including the class schedule or any other questions, please contact Katie by email or phone. **
+** Nota Bene: Please be aware, this is an abbreviated course description-- for the full syllabus, including the class schedule or any other questions, please contact the Reference Librarian by email or phone. **

 Course Goals and Objectives

 Library and Internet Research is designed, in ten weeks, to take you from being a search neophyte to a full-fledged citation master.
 The word research is interesting in that it can refer to both an activity and a result, and we will be talking about both types of research in this class.
 This includes the practical sources you can count on to locate information for your classwork and own curiosity, and the mental processes you can use to become a more practiced, experienced researcher.
 This will, hopefully, be a great help to you not only in your other college classes, but also in your own information searching.

 You will take away the maximum benefit from this course if you are willing to approach each week's content with an open mind and actively participate in the assignments and forums.
 The world of information is changing on a weekly basis, which is one of the reasons we're using electronic handouts instead of a textbook, and you can learn about resources best by trying them hands-on.
 Remember, even Albert Einstein said "If we knew what it was we were doing, it would not be called research, would it?"

 Specifically, at the completion of this course, you will be able to: